petermking18/enpm818n-midterm/README.md

 ### note pls use final.yaml for base setup from now onwards same. ( You still have to generate you own certificate  ( the same steps for https.yaml , check end of readme.)
 First deploy final.yaml.
 Afer it is deployed you can deploy waf.yaml.

-For Phase 4, dm in the group or you maybe blocked. because the self generated cert key would have https:// but then due to the not secure thing , it might interrupt with the stress test.
+For Phase 4 only, dm in the group before you generate ACM certificate or you maybe blocked. because the self generated cert key would have https:// but then due to the not secure thing , it might interrupt with the stress test.
 The workaround for that is that  1.
 Go to ACM and request a certificate.
 Later, send me the cname so that i can add that my domain host provider.
 Once that certificate is valid.
 2. you have to tell me the A names of loadbalancer which was deployed and I would add that to the DNS settings of my custom domain. which would be https://customdomain_i_own .
 3. Now for stress testing you can put this https://url and it should work fine.
 If this doesn't work we need to remove the https listener for LB and just have an http:// endpoint for stress testing